 This was done partly out of concern of the impact of my own carbon footprint when flying, but also so I could devote more time to exploring Oz and working on this blog.

 I’ve been to every state and territory in Australia at least twice and have lived in both New South Wales and Victoria.
 My favourite states to explore are Tasmania, Victoria and Western Australia.
 I find them to be the most interesting, but it’s really hard to choose between all eight!

 A Brief History of Birdgehls

 Birdgehls started in a living room out in Zone 5 of West London in 2014.
 I’d just moved to the UK’s capital and needed a side project to stop me going loopy in between applying for job, after job, after job…

 Why the name?
 The original inspiration came from this haunting song, written by Antony & The Johnsons.
 Also, because birds are rad and Australians can’t curl the ‘r’ in girls – we pronounce it “gehls”.
-It’s a bugger to spell, which is something I wish I’d thought of four years ago, but there you go.
+It’s a bugger to spell, which is something I wish I’d thought of five years ago, but there you go.

 Please note that I DO NOT accept guest posts on this blog, so you’ll save time for both of us if you don’t bother emailing to ask about this.